-Ham Goodies sells the FT140-61 toroids and RG316 coax if you wish to wind your own.
-A complete balun solution is also available: Fully assembled, soldered, boxed, sealed and with optional dipole wires (which will need pruning for resonance).
-See the CobWeb Balun box on my Ham Goodies site.
-With John’s metalwork and the balun purchased from my Ham Goodies shop, you just need to add a set of spreaders (eg: Sandpiper).
+Ham Goodies sell the FT140-61 toroids and RG316 coax if you wish to wind your own.
+A complete balun solution is also available: Fully assembled, soldered, boxed and sealed.
+See the CobWeb Balun box on the Ham Goodies site.
+With John’s metalwork and the balun you just need to add a set of fibreglass spreaders (eg: Sandpiper) and some dipole wires.

 The main part of the CobWeb is the mounting-plate that holds the crossover poles and boom arm.

 After looking at the various examples online, I opted to re-engineer an existing design – Some of which used either plastic PVC conduit clamps or small U-bolts – I opted to use the rugged Stauff element clamps which are able to support the spreaders securely without damaging or stressing them.

 The mounting arrangement consists of 2 plates – The 1st holding the main crossover poles (1 on top, 1 underneath) and the boom, the 2nd supporting the boom and fixing to a mast.
 This design permits the CobWeb to be mounted at any height up a typical 1.5-2″ supporting pole.